FanWangEcon/CodeDynaAsset/README.md

 # 2. The Savings + Borrowing Problem (ABZ)

-Now, the codes from *1.1-1.3* are adjusted slightly to deal with both savings as well as borrowing.
-The algorithm here deals with both borrowing as well as savings so supersedes the *az* code.
-Various *az* code are slightly shorter because they do not have to deal with borrowing.
+Codes from *1.1-1.3* are adjusted slightly to deal with both savings as well as borrowing for the household (not a firm's static borrowing problem given shock). *abz* supersedes the *az* code.
 The programs allow for default.
-Note that in some problems, households make dynamic savings decisions, and entrepreneurs make static borrowing decisions.
-The *abz* problem is about allowing households to dynamically save or borrow.
-Additional static choices that do not expand the state-space, including within period capital demand or labor supply and demand choices, could be added in to the same code structure.

 ## 2.1 Main Optimization Solution Files (ABZ)